andchir/shopker-wiki/Installing-locally-on-Windows.md

     taskkill /IM nginx.exe /F
     taskkill /IM php-cgi.exe /F
     ~~~
-7. Установить **MongoDB** и **MongoDBCompass**.
+7. Install **MongoDB** and **MongoDBCompass**.
-8. Разархивировать "shopker-4.x.x" в папку "C:\www\shopker".
+8. Unpack "shopker-4.x.x" to the folder "C:\www\shopker".
-9. Запустить Блокнот с правами Администратора. Открыть файл "C:\Windows\System32\drivers\etc\hosts" и добавить строку:
+9. Launch Notepad with Administrator rights.
+Open the file "C:\Windows\System32\drivers\etc\hosts" and add the line:
     ~~~
     127.0.0.1       shopker.loc
     ~~~
-10. Открыть в текстовом редакторе файл "C:\nginx\conf\nginx.conf" и раскомментировать (убрать "#") некоторые строки, чтобы получилось так:
+10. Open the file "C:\nginx\conf\nginx.conf" in a text editor and uncomment (remove the "#") some lines so that it looks like this:
     ~~~
     location / {
         root   "C:\www";